-Very disturbed - Most of the site appears to have been disturbed.

-Partially Disturbed - Part of the site appears to have been disturbed.

-Undisturbed - None of the site appears to have been disturbed.
+Very disturbed - Most been of the site appears to hav disturbed. e Partially Disturbed - Part been of the site appears to hav disturbed. e Undisturbed - None been of the site appears to hav disturbed. e

 Historical Resources

 The only historical property type identified through research and determined to have associative value was the bulkhead wall and inboard relieving platform.
 The NYSOPRHP Building-Structure Inventory Form prepared by Raber Associates and Allee King Rosen & Fleming, Inc. and submitted to SHPO in March 1997 addresses this resource's potential for eligibility for National Register status.